 And while children acquiring their first language have no points of reference, you have English.
 So compare the two languages.
 Figure out what the foreign language means.
-You might do this from looking up words, or even better, reading the English version of a book in parallel with the Foreign language version.
+You might do this by looking up words, or even better, reading the English version of a book in parallel with the Foreign language version.

-And then there’s communication.
-As a language self-student, the task of beginning to speak and write in your target-language can be a little difficult.
+And then there's communication.
+As a language self-student, the task of beginning to speak and write in your target language can be a little difficult.
 How do you get started with speaking and who do you speak to?

 Getting a tutor, and laying out a strict plan, might be an approach.
-But your tutor needs to be on the same wave-length as you.
+But your tutor needs to be on the same wave length as you.
 You should rely on conversation.
 No grammar explanation or analysis.

 But while communication is one of the single most important parts of language acquisition for infants, I think that it can be postponed a little for adults.

 Children rely very strongly on the input of adults who speak to them.
-You can listen to the radio, audio lessons or watch the TV.
-And while you’re going to need corrections as children do, you have the advantage of being able to work at the language in a much more structured way.
+You can listen to the radio, audio lessons or watch TV.
+And while you're going to need corrections as children do, you have the advantage of being able to work at the language in a much more structured way.

 You can compare the foreign language to English.
 You can record yourself and listen to your pronunciation.
-And you can learn a lot more from input than children can, because you’re handpicking what to read and listen to, whereas children only consume the kind of language that’s available to them completely at random.
+And you can learn a lot more from input than children can because you're handpicking what to read and listen to, whereas children only consume the kind of language that's available to them completely at random.